radhikamaheshwari/data-test-dwh/readME.md

 - NodeJS

 Please organise, document and write some tests.
-Also precise if a specific setup is required to make your code run.
+Please also inform on any specific setup which is required to make your code run.

 ## Context